 Please remind guests that Giants staff and the San Francisco Police Department (SFPD) will enforce the following ballpark rules:

-- AT&T Park is a Smoke-Free ballpark.
+- Oracle Park is a Smoke-Free ballpark.
 Electronic smoking and smoking by vaporization are included in this "Smoke-Free" designation and are prohibited.
-Guests who fail to comply with AT&T Park's No-Smoking policy may be asked to exit the ballpark.
+Guests who fail to comply with Oracle Park's No-Smoking policy may be asked to exit the ballpark.

-- The Giants are proud of the rich diversity of our fan base who cheer us on at AT&T Park.
+- The Giants are proud of the rich diversity of our fan base who cheer us on at Oracle Park.
 It is in this spirit that we urge all fans to be mindful and respectful of each other.
 Any fan wearing culturally insensitive attire, using obscene or abusive language, engaging in antisocial conduct offensive to those around them or displaying any other offensive behavior is subject to removal from the ballpark.
-If you observe a fan acting in this manner, please contact Giants security by texting the word "FOUL" to 69050, followed by your message.
-Please do not take the matter into your own hands.
+If you observe a fan acting in this manner, please contact the nearest Giants Guest Services or Security employee to report the issue.

 - Guests entering, or attempting to enter, the playing field, or other areas which they are unauthorized to enter, or who throw (or attempt to throw) objects, with the exception of home run balls, in the stands or onto the field, are subject to ejection and prosecution .
 Fans interfering while a ball is in play are subject to ejection.

 - Guests should keep their tickets with them at all times.
 Tickets must be shown to ballpark employees and SFPD personnel upon request.